 - Relationship of Section 106 to Other Laws

 - Role of the Tribal Historic Preservation Office

 - Section 106 and the UN Declaration on the Rights of Indigenous People

 - Start a "project" in the WISAARD System.

 - Submit a letter to DAHP initiating consultation for the project by defining on a map the Area of Potential Effect (APE).
 Submit letters to email@example.com.

 - DAHP determines whether the proposed action is an undertaking.
 An undertaking is defined as "a project, activity, or program funded in whole or in part under the direct or indirect jurisdiction of a federal agency, including those carried out by or on behalf of a federal agency; those carried out with federal financial assistance; and those requiring a federal permit, license or approval".

-- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) which are over 50 years old using the WISAARD System.
+- Hire a professional consultant(s) to inventory all historic and archaeological resources within the Area of Potential Effect (APE) at the reconnaissance level which are over 50 years old using the WISAARD System.
 However, many large- scale projects which may extend beyond a ten-year time frame, DAHP recommends that a survey cut-off date of 40 years be implemented.